Bringing Flax Growing Back To The United States

 By Kathleen Webber

-Textile artist Heidi Barr’s search for a local supplier of linen in Pennsylvania for her home good company left her empty-handed and curious.
+Textile artist Heidi Barr’s search for a local supplier of linen in Pennsylvania for her home goods company left her empty-handed and curious.
 Through her research, she found that linen was no longer produced in North America.
 The flax seed had first come to the United States in the 1600s with the Dutch and German settlers of Germantown, an area of Philadelphia just minutes from where she lived.
 Barr wondered what it would take to start the industry up again in the United States.
 She found others interested in growing flax for fiber and came across the Cleveland-based Rustbelt Fibershed linen project and Fibrevolution Inc. in Fruitland, Ore.
 But it was a chance meeting with a Pennsylvania farmer, Emma De Long, who wanted Barr to make her a linen wedding dress, that led De Long to hand plant a test plot of flax in March 2020 on her vegetable and flower farm — Kneehigh Farm — in Pottstown, Pa.
 The two women formed the PA Flax Project (PAFP) that year to build a field-to-fiber supply chain in South-eastern Pennsylvania hiring the women at Fibrevolution as consultants to share knowledge about flax, its agronomy, and the processing to make it into linen.

 Not long after, in September 2022, the North American Linen Association (NALA) was established, and Barr became the founding vice president on the board.
 A 501c6 trade association, NALA focuses on advancing the flax-to-linen industry in North America.
 Shannon Welsh, executive director of NALA and co-founder of Fibrevolution, helped assemble a network of national and international experts to provide members with training, education, technical advice, and networking to rebuild the industry in North America.